David Hookes: Death

 A memorial service was held on Adelaide Oval on 27 January 2004, attended by all members of the Australian, South Australia and Victoria cricket teams, as well as the Premier of Victoria, Steve Bracks.
 Attendance was estimated at 10,000.
 His estranged wife, Robyn, declined to participate in his memorial service, but sat in one of the outer grandstands.

-Mićević was charged with manslaughter.
-The death of Hookes generated public outrage, with numerous death threats being received by Mićević and his lawyers.
-Mićević's home was also subjected to an arson attack.
-Business at the Beaconsfield Hotel plummeted and the hotel closed its doors at the end of 2004.

-During Mićević's trial, witnesses gave conflicting testimony of what occurred and who started the fight.
-The jury acquitted Mićević.
+During the bouncer's trial, witnesses gave conflicting testimony of what occurred and who started the fight.
+The jury acquitted him.